cljs/api/docfiles/syntax/symbol.md

 ## Summary

+A symbol is intended as a name for a value.
+When evaluated, its result will be the value bound to the symbol.

+`foo` - evaluates to the value bound to `foo`

 ## Details

-A symbol represents a name.
-When evaluated, its result will be the value that the symbol is bound to.

 Some naming rules: